Band Aid 30: Release

 The official music video for Band Aid 30 was first shown on the results show of The X Factor on 16 November 2014, with Geldof suggesting that the song and video shown on The X Factor may not be the finished versions.
 "We'll have a rough edit on The X Factor and we'll have a rough edit of the film," he said.
 The video was introduced by Geldof, who described the new recording as a "bit of pop history".
 He said the video—which began with shots of victims of Ebola—was "harrowing and not meant for an entertainment show" but was something The X Factor audience should see.

 Following this, the song was available for digital download on 17 November 2014, just 11 days short of the 30th anniversary of the release of the original version of the track.
 The physical version of the song will be released three weeks later on 8 December, and will feature cover artwork designed by artist Tracey Emin.
 The download costs 99p, while the CD single will retail for £4.
 The song will not be made available on Spotify and other music streaming services until January 2015.
-There will be a remix of the track by the electronic group Underworld.

 On 15 November 2014, it was confirmed by Geldof that the Chancellor George Osborne would waive VAT on the record, with all the money raised by the track going towards the cause.
 He also confirmed in interviews that iTunes is not taking a cut of the 99p download cost.

 On 18 November 2014, the BBC reported that the song was the fastest selling single of the year so far, with 206,000 copies sold since its release the day before.
 Martin Talbot, Chief executive of the Official Charts Company, said: "Everyone expected a strong start from Bob Geldof and his team, but they have outperformed expectations with a truly exceptional first day's sales."
 This makes it the fastest selling single since the Military Wives track "Wherever You Are" in December 2011.